 People crash weddings; people crash parties.
 What’s to stop someone from crashing an exchange?

 This is an interesting question that we hear from time to time.
-We’ve done some serious thinking and some research, and we’ve agreed on a few key points:
+Thinking about this idea more deeply, there are a few important points to consider:

 - Firstly, it’s reasonably doubtful that participants outside of those directly involved would take the time to seek out the exchange and interject themselves and their thoughts.
 If there’s nothing to be gained for them, then it’s highly unlikely they’d be inclined to try to crash an exchange which they have no vested interest in.

-- And finally, we generally ask a demographic question that helps us get a really clear idea of who is saying what.
-Our analysis will show any patterns and outliers that could possibly impact the integrity of the process and filter appropriately.
+- Thirdly, the option to ask a demographic question helps provide a really clear idea of who is saying what.
+Our analysis tools will show any patterns and outliers that could possibly impact the integrity of the process and filter appropriately.

 - Finally, when participation in an exchange must be restricted, organizations can host the exchange in a "Domain Restricted Room."
 In a Domain Restricted Room all exchanges require participants to login with an email address and only participants with an approved email domain are given access to the exchange.